smitelli/cosmodoc/src/content/topics/dialog-functions/index.md

 Shush, you.
 {{< /aside >}}

-While the first episode of the game has map 11, the caller ({{< lookup/cref SwitchLevel >}}) does not call this function when that map is entered.
+While the first episode of the game has map 11, the caller ({{< lookup/cref InitializeLevel >}}) does not call this function when that map is entered.
 No other two-digit maps numbers are implemented in the retail game.

 {{< boilerplate/function-cref ShowSectionIntermission >}}